-What Are Those Slits in My Cat’s Eyes?
+What Are Those Black Slits in My Cat’s Eyes?

-Those black slits are your cat’s pupils.
-Pupils are openings in the middle of an eye that lets light in.
+Pupils are openings in the middle of an eye that lets light in and allows all of us mammals to see.

-Under certain conditions, which you can read about below, those slit-shaped pupils may become big round-shaped pupils.
+Under certain conditions those slit-shaped pupils may become big round-shaped pupils.
+Be sure to read on and find out why this happens.

 The slit pupils are called constricted pupils.